Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 This method returns the list of all existing scenarios.
 If a cycle is given as parameter, the list contains all the existing scenarios of the cycle.

-# Get master scenarios
+# Get official scenarios

-[`taipy.get_master`](../../../reference/#taipy.core.taipy.get_master) method returns the master scenario of the cycle given as parameter.
+[`taipy.get_official`](../../../reference/#taipy.core.taipy.get_official) method returns the official scenario of the cycle given as parameter.

-[`taipy.get_all_masters`](../../../reference/#taipy.core.taipy.get_all_masters) returns the master scenarios for all the existing cycles.
+[`taipy.get_all_official`](../../../reference/#taipy.core.taipy.get_all_official) returns the official scenarios for all the existing cycles.

-# Promote a scenario as master
+# Promote a scenario as official

-To set a scenario as master, the [`taipy.set_master`](../../../reference/#taipy.core.taipy.set_master) method must be used.
-It promotes the scenario given as parameter to the master scenario of its cycle.
-If the cycle already had a master scenario it will be demoted, and it will no longer be master for the cycle.
+To set a scenario as official, the [`taipy.set_official`](../../../reference/#taipy.core.taipy.set_official) method must be used.
+It promotes the scenario given as parameter to the official scenario of its cycle.
+If the cycle already had an official scenario it will be demoted, and it will no longer be official for the cycle.

 # Delete a scenario